 Vietnamese Growth And Trade Agreements

 Moreover, the Vietnamese government wants this sector to grow as sustainability as it can.
-That’s why it has been trying to develop free trade agreements with different countries or areas such ASEAN Free Trade Area, Japan-Viet Nam Economic Partnership Agreement, Chile-Viet Nam Free Trade Agreement and hopefully soon: Viet Nam-European Union Free Trade Agreement.
+The government has been aggressively pursuing free trade agreements with different countries and regional groups such as the ASEAN Free Trade Area, Japan-Viet Nam Economic Partnership Agreement, Chile-Viet Nam Free Trade Agreement and the Viet Nam-European Union Free Trade Agreement.